 By Letter dated October 4, 2016, the Company has executed an amendment to the Letter Agreement dated February 17, 2009 with Citibank N.A., New York wherein the Depository Service Fees was reduced from USD 0.025 to USD 0.015 per ADS per year.
-Further, the agreement with the Citibank was also extended until March 31, 2020.

-As per the amendment agreement, Citibank will make available to the Company an Annual Financial Contribution for each Programme Year equal to 33% of the Depositary Service Fee collected from the ADS holders and the Contribution will be used by the Company solely to defray Program Related Expenses.
+As per the amendment agreement, Citibank will make available to the Company an Annual Financial Contribution for each Program Year equal to 33% of the Depositary Service Fee collected from the ADS holders and the Contribution will be used by the Company solely to defray Program Related Expenses.